-- (4) Subsection (5) of this section applies if more than one bid has been submitted at the lowest accepted bid price for allowances in a quarterly auction of current, past, or future allowances, or at a Tier 1 price or the Tier 2 price for auctions from the allowance price containment reserve. - (5) If the total number of allowances bid upon at a bid price mentioned in subsection (4) of this section is greater than the number of allowances available at that bid price, ecology shall divide the remaining allowances available at that bid price between the registered entities who submitted the bids at that bid price, in accordance with the following steps: - (a) Divide the number of allowances bid upon by each registered entity at that bid price by the total number of allowances that were bid upon at that bid price.
-This is the registered entity's share of the allowances. - (b) Multiply each participant's share determined under (a) of this subsection by the number of allowances remaining, rounding down to the nearest whole number.
-This is the number of allowances to be distributed to the registered entity. - (c) If any allowances remain after carrying out the steps under (a) and (b) of this subsection, distribute the remaining allowances as follows: - (i) Assign a random number to each registered entity who submitted a bid at the applicable lowest bid price. - (ii) Distribute one allowance at a time to the registered entities in ascending order by the random number assigned, until no more of the allowances available at that bid price remain. - (6) Ecology shall distribute each allowance for which a bid has been accepted.
+(4) Subsection (5) of this section applies if more than one bid has been submitted at the lowest accepted bid price for allowances in a quarterly auction of current, past, or future allowances, or at a Tier 1 price or the Tier 2 price for auctions from the allowance price containment reserve.

+(5) If the total number of allowances bid upon at a bid price mentioned in subsection (4) of this section is greater than the number of allowances available at that bid price, ecology shall divide the remaining allowances available at that bid price between the registered entities who submitted the bids at that bid price, in accordance with the following steps:

+(a) Divide the number of allowances bid upon by each registered entity at that bid price by the total number of allowances that were bid upon at that bid price.
+This is the registered entity's share of the allowances.

+(b) Multiply each participant's share determined under (a) of this subsection by the number of allowances remaining, rounding down to the nearest whole number.
+This is the number of allowances to be distributed to the registered entity.

+(c) If any allowances remain after carrying out the steps under (a) and (b) of this subsection, distribute the remaining allowances as follows:

+(i) Assign a random number to each registered entity who submitted a bid at the applicable lowest bid price.

+(ii) Distribute one allowance at a time to the registered entities in ascending order by the random number assigned, until no more of the allowances available at that bid price remain.

+(6) Ecology shall distribute each allowance for which a bid has been accepted.
 The price to be paid by all bidders for each allowance is the lowest accepted bid price, which is also known as the auction settlement price.

-- WAC 173-446-360 Payment for purchases.
-(1) A registered entity who has been notified by ecology that one or more bids by the registered entity have been successful in an auction shall pay, in the form and manner approved by ecology, the amount set out in the notice to the financial services administrator no later than seven calendar days after receiving the notice. - (2) If the registered entity provided a wire transfer as its bid guarantee, the wire transfer must be used to satisfy the amount payable under subsection (1) of this section. - (3) If the amount of the wire transfer is not sufficient to satisfy the whole amount payable under subsection (1) of this section and the registered entity does not pay the whole amount by the deadline set out in that subsection, the irrevocable letter of credit shall be used to satisfy the balance. - (4) If the registered entity did not provide a wire transfer as its bid guarantee and does not pay the whole amount payable under subsection (1) of this section by the deadline set out in that subsection, the irrevocable letter of credit shall be used to satisfy the amount.
+WAC 173-446-360 Payment for purchases.
+(1) A registered entity who has been notified by ecology that one or more bids by the registered entity have been successful in an auction shall pay, in the form and manner approved by ecology, the amount set out in the notice to the financial services administrator no later than seven calendar days after receiving the notice.

+(2) If the registered entity provided more than one form of bid guarantee, the bid guarantee instruments must be applied to a registered entity's unpaid balance in the order the instruments are listed in WAC 173-446-325 (1)(c).

-- (5) Ecology shall transfer the allowances paid for under subsections (1) through (4) of this section to the registered entity's holding account. - (6) The financial services administrator shall return any unused portions of a bid guarantee. - (7) Despite subsection (5) of this section, ecology may transfer allowances purchased at an auction to a participant's compliance account if: - (a) The allowances are current or past year vintage allowances; and - (b) Holding limits would not apply to the allowances once they are transferred to the compliance account.
+(3) Ecology shall transfer the allowances paid for under subsections (1) and (2) of this section to the registered entity's holding account.

+(4) The financial services administrator shall return any unused portions of a bid guarantee.

+(5) Despite subsection (3) of this section, ecology may transfer allowances purchased at an auction to a participant's compliance account if:

+(a) The allowances are current or past year vintage allowances; and

+(b) Holding limits would not apply to the allowances once they are transferred to the compliance account.

-- WAC 173-446-362 Summary of auction.
-No later than 45 days following the conclusion of the auction, ecology shall make available to the public a written summary of each auction, setting out the following information: - (1) The auction settlement price; - (2) The registered entities to whom ecology gave permission to participate in the auction; - (3) Details regarding the number of allowances sold, the number of each vintage year of allowances sold, and a description of how the allowances were distributed among the registered entities who submitted bids, without identifying which registered entities purchased the allowances.
+WAC 173-446-362 Summary of auction.
+(1) No later than 45 days following the conclusion of the auction, ecology shall make available to the public a written summary of each auction, setting out the following information:

+(a) The auction settlement price;

+(b) The registered entities to whom ecology gave permission to participate in the auction;

+(c) Details regarding the number of allowances sold, the number of each vintage year of allowances sold, and a description of how the allowances were distributed among the registered entities who submitted bids, without identifying which registered entities purchased the allowances.